 The extensive collection of our library comprises approximately 650,000 volumes and items and is the largest music library in Flanders.
 It goes without saying that the three training programmes are well represented in the collection.
 The library is initially a college library, but thanks to its exceptionally rich historical music collection, it became the first recognized heritage library in Flanders.

 It should come as no surprise that professional dancing presents challenges to dancers’ bodies.
 But musicians also have to deal with strain injuries more often than you think.
-They always occur at inopportune moments and in busy periods such as just before or during exams, concerts or performances.
+They always occur at inopportune moments and during busy periods such as just before or during exams, concerts or performances.
 It is therefore very important that our students learn how to deal with the physical strain on their bodies.

 In other words, forewarned is forearmed.
 And what if something happens to go wrong?
 Thanks to our in-house physical therapy centre, help is close at hand.
 You can even go there in your socks.
 Furthermore, you are monitored throughout your studies.

 The production team is responsible for the artistic planning and support of productions.
 The team consists of specialists in sound, lighting, video and scenography.
-They provide students and teachers with advise and a physically technical support.
-For example, they stand for your scores and the lights above the stage, the dance floor and the lighting design, the sound during your live performance.
+They provide students and teachers with advice and physically technical support.
+For example, they stand for your scores and the lights above the stage, the dance floor and the lighting design, and the sound during your live performance.
 They welcome the audience and help you to compile a technical sheet for the performance you bring on location.
-They prepare your hall and stage, take care of the technical buildup of your performance and afterwards they store everything neatly and receive the next one.
+They prepare your hall and stage, take care of the technical buildup of your performance and afterwards, they store everything neatly and receive the next one.
 The production team is also responsible for the instruments of the Conservatoire.

 Antwerp has about 10,000 (largely privately owned) student rooms scattered in and around the city.
 If you need a student room, Kotweb is the best place for you to start looking.
 The platform is an initiative between the city of Antwerp, higher education institutions in Antwerp and GATE15, Antwerp's student portal.
 Together they strive for high-quality student accommodation in Antwerp and provide neutral information for both students and owners.